 With the rush of vehicle enhancements, the in-cabin environment receives as much attention as performance or emissions.
 As a result, vehicle engineers are upgrading the vehicle air purification system to protect driver health, seat heating and cooling, and passenger massage.
 These benefits improve the driving experience during a climate where drivers are in high demand (more on this in ‘challenges’).
 Offering competitive pay is also essential to attract and retain skilled drivers in this competitive market.
 In addition, maintaining a locally-optimised in-cabin temperature through the seat and massaging the driver during a trip can reduce tension and stress while improving circulation.
 As new technology is introduced in vehicles, it is important to train drivers to handle advanced features and ensure safety.

-A significant trend in fleet vehicle production this year is electrification.
-While not news in general, the coming years will usher a considerable percentage of battery electric passenger cars and commercial vehicles into fleets.
+A significant trend in fleet vehicle production this year is electrification, and to a lesser extent hydrogen.
+While not news in general, the coming years will usher a considerable percentage of net-zero passenger cars and commercial vehicles into fleets.
 This year may well be many drivers’ first experience driving an electric vehicle.
 These trends are crucial for building a sustainable future in fleet management, as they support environmental responsibility and long-term operational efficiency.

 Another technology driving EV adoption is hydrogen fuel cells for commercial vehicles.
 Hydrogen is an alternative power source to batteries.
 It is an attractive option to power heavy trucks due to the advantages of its high mass-based energy density compared with the size, weight, and charge time of traditional EV batteries.
 Adopting such technologies can help fleet operators reduce fuel consumption and emissions, further supporting green practises in the industry.